chiefenne/JETI_EX_BUS/README.md

 <!-- HTML syntax for image display allows to change the image size -->
 <img src="docs/images/setup_Pyboard_JetiRex6.png" width="600" />
 The Pyboard is in a small housing and a Jeti REX6 receiver is attached.
 The yellow wire (channel 6) splits into two wires (one with a 2.4kOhm resistor as per the Jeti specification) which are connected to TX(Y9) and RX(Y10) on UART(3) on the Pyboard.
 The black wire establishes a common ground.
-The receiver is powered by a 4S NiMH Eneloop accumulator via channel 1.
+The receiver is powered by a 4S NiMH accumulator via channel 1.
 Channel 6 of the receiver was set to "Ex Bus" (see image below) in the device manager of the Jeti transmitter.

 <br><br>
 <kbd> <!-- make a frame around the image -->